 The HPCVLab is located in room L-127 of the Lucchetti building in the Mechanical Engineering Department.
-It performs investigation computational fluid dynamics of turbulent flows with heat transfer, algorithm development, parallel programing, high performance computing, and scientific visualization; particularly, for fundamental thermal-fluid research with applications to aerospace.
-The facility is equipped with a powerful GPU cluster, two workstations (with 128 and 64 GB of RAM memory, respectively), a virtual reality kit, a highresolution monitor, and several terminals for remote connection to supercomputers: Blue Waters, Stampede, and Comet in US as well as MareNostrum 4 in the Barcelona Supercomputing Center (Spain).
+It performs investigation in computational fluid dynamics of turbulent flows with heat transfer, algorithm development, parallel programing, high performance computing, and scientific visualization; particularly, for fundamental thermal-fluid research with applications to aerospace.
+The facility is equipped with a powerful GPU cluster (NVIDIA Tesla V100 and NVIDIA QUADRO P5000 video cards) with 20 cores and 192 GB of memory, two workstations (with 128 and 64 GB of RAM memory, respectively), a virtual reality kit, a high-resolution monitor, and several terminals remote connection for to supercomputers: Stampede and Comet in US as well as MareNostrum 4 in the Barcelona Supercomputing Center (Spain).
 The Air Force Office of Scientific Research (AFOSR), National Science Foundation (NSF), National Aeronautics and Space Administration (NASA), and the Extreme Science and Engineering Discovery Environment (XSEDE) provided initial funding for HPCVLab and its research projects.
 The mission of the HPCVLab is to promote and facilitate thermal-fluid research by means of cutting edge computing and visualization technology for faculty, undergraduate and graduate students, and UPRM partners.

-Dr. Guillermo Araya j.araya@upr.edu
+Dr. Guillermo Araya j.araya@upr.edu Mechanical Engineering Department Phone: 787-832-4040 Ext 5720